gmc-code/PC-microbit-micropython/docs/lessons2/thermometer.rst

 .. admonition:: Tasks

-    * Plug in hte battery pack and move the microbit to a warmer or cooler place.
+    * Plug in the battery pack and move the microbit to a warmer or cooler place.
 What temperatures do you get?
+    * Compare the temperature inside with that outside.
     * Use an if block so that one image is shown when it is below 20 degrees and another image is shown when it is above 20 degrees.
-    * Compare the temperature inside with that outside.